-We are currently recruiting past SHOW volunteers for two COVID-19 initiatives.
+We are currently recruiting past SHOW participants for two COVID-19 initiatives.

 The Survey of the Health of Wisconsin supports ongoing population health monitoring and research, fosters diverse partnerships, and supports ongoing education in order to promote population health equity and well-being in Wisconsin and beyond.